hidekatsu-izuno/vue-history-state/README.md

 #### findBackPage(location, partial = false)

-You can get the relative position of the first matched history, searching backward starting at the current page.
+You can get a page number of the first matched history, searching backward in the same site starting at the current page.
 If a history state is not found, this method will return undefined.

 If the partial option sets true, it matches any subset of the location.